 If sex work is regarded as shameful it implies that the desire that drives the demand is also shameful.
 Seeing sex workers is not something that can be readily admitted to by their clients.
 This desire also needs to be de-stigmatised.

 Is there shame around some of the things we fantasize about?
 Is it that things just feel so forbidden and shameful that we would not only never tell a living soul, we would not even let ourselves think of them or fan the flames by padding out the fantasy in our thoughts?
 If you could not imagine that you could ever find a consenting partner (or a sex worker) to carry out your fantasy, think again.
 There are other adults who share the same fantasies and they may be looking for someone just like you.
 Sex workers offer services for many different flavors of kink.
-Yes, such desire has created a demand for these services — no wonder society will always have a problem with those who are a little more open-minded towards the desires, vanilla or many-favored.
+Yes, such desire has created a demand for these services — no wonder society will always have a problem with those who are a little more open-minded towards the desire, vanilla or many-flavored.

 Or it could be that the shame has to do with something that ones partner has expressed disgust about, such as cross-dressing, or even oral sex.
 Yes, the humble blow job, which many people enjoy as a prelude to or even substitute for intercourse, was forbidden by the partner of a sex worker’s client as she found it degrading.
 He had real shame around the sex worker’s desire to kneel at his feet and devour his member which apparently took quite some convincing that it was her choice and her desire, no exploitation or degradation involved.
 And wow, he must have really enjoyed that forbidden blow job.
 The gentleman’s wife though, had instilled in him a real shame around his desire, probably because she had no desire to give her husband a blow job, and if she heaped enough shame around the act itself, he would not ask.
 But there was a sex service provider who was happy to pander to his fantasies, and who saw no shame in it, in fact, the opposite — quite a lot of pleasure.